Retro-Circuit/Tidal-Client/README.md

 # Tidal Client

 A dark, minimal Minecraft launcher built with Electron, React, Tailwind CSS, and TypeScript.
+(Cursor was Used for Bug fixes.)

 ## What it does